Trauma Informed Behaviour Management in Schools

-This is a record of the #SENexchange Discussion in January 2020.
+This is a record of the #SENexchange Discussionon Trauma informed Behaviour Management in Schools.
 We examined the findings and content of Centre for Mental Health briefing on Trauma, challenging behaviour and restrictive practice in schools.

 To give you context as to my potential bias in choosing and responding to these questions I am a special education teacher.
 This means I have a huge amount of flexibility and support when supporting children with a range of additional needs.
 I do not generally support reward or sanction based behavioural interventions.
 I strongly believe that as adults we must reflect on how our actions will shape the wellbeing of the children we teach.
 And in turn their interactions with us.